-Resource creators (RAM users) are not automatically granted permissions for the resources they create
+- Resource creators (RAM users) are not automatically granted permissions of the resources they have created.

-In RAM, an authorization policy is a type of resource entity.
-Users can create, update, delete, and view authorization policies.
-RAM supports two types of authorization policies:
+In RAM, a policy is a type of resource entity.
+Users can create, update, delete, and view policies.
+RAM supports two types of policies:

-System authorization policies are a group of general permission sets created and managed by Alibaba Cloud, such as read-only permission for ECS or full permissions for ECS.
-These policies can be used but not modified.
+- System policies are a group of general permissions created and managed by Alibaba Cloud, such as the read-only permission of ECS or full permissions of ECS.
+You can use these policies, but cannot modify them.

-Custom authorization policies are policies created and managed by users.
-They can be used to expand and supplement system authorization policies.
-System authorization policies contain coarse-grained permissions.
-If finer-grained authorization policies are required, such as policies that precisely control permissions for a certain ECS instance or that have additional authorization conditions, you must create custom authorization policies.
+System policies describe coarse-grained permissions.
+If you require finer-grained policies, such as policies that precisely control permissions of a certain ECS instance or that have additional authorization requirements, you must create custom policies.